6.1.0 Application for Admission page top

 Qualified applicants with physical or mental impairments are strongly encouraged to notify the Admissions’ Office of their intention to register and of special needs prior to registration.

 Students wishing to discuss health and/or accommodations for physical conditions are referred to the Director of Project EXCEL for appropriate arrangements.
-These arrangements will comply with Federal and State laws/regulations, and the requirements of the Southern Association of Colleges and Schools.
+These arrangements will comply with Federal and State laws/regulations, and the requirements of the Southern Association of Colleges and Schools Commission on Colleges.

 Physical health records are maintained for students who are provided with accommodations.
 These records are available to persons able to demonstrate a legitimate need to access them.
 When symptoms indicate possible mental or emotional illness, a referral may be made to a proper source for assistance.